marcogrimaldi29/marcogrimaldi29.github.io/_pages/category-archive.md

 ---
-title: "Posts by Category"
+title: "Collections"
 layout: categories
-permalink: /categories/
+permalink: /collections/
 author_profile: true
+# Categories page to list all collections.
+# Renamed from "Posts by Category" to "Collections"
 ---